ncwn/xMESH/README.md

 Advanced LoRa mesh networking protocols with adaptive overhead reduction and intelligent routing for ESP32-based systems.

+> **Master's Thesis Research Project** by Nyein Chan Win Naing
+> Asian Institute of Technology (AIT), School of Engineering and Technology
+> December 2025

 > **Note:** This project is built on top of the [LoRaMesher](https://github.com/LoRaMesher/LoRaMesher) library and extends it with adaptive algorithms (Trickle scheduler) and enhanced link metrics (ETX sliding window with EWMA smoothing).

 ---

 ## Overview

-xMESH implements three LoRa mesh networking protocols with progressive enhancements:
+This project implements three LoRa mesh networking protocols with progressive enhancements:

 1. **Flooding** - Baseline broadcast protocol
 2. **Hopcount** - Shortest path routing